"It used to be a monopoly. Now, it’s a rivalry."

 Choose Gateron If:

-- You want a "thocky" sound without manually lubing your switches.
+- You want a deep sound without lubing them yourself.

 Choose Cherry If: